 As if the guardcaptain needed to be bothered by such inane questions.
 “Fine, if that’s what you think is best.
 I’m going to go check on the tree.”

-The tree was what they had all taken to calling the water-creating device, and while Twiol wished that it had a more exciting name, he had to admit that it was appropriate.
-Built from the cables from the giant crossbows, now long-since corroded beyond usefulness for their original purpose, it could be set above a pot of boiling seawater.
-If it was cold enough – and they had mostly had the opposite problem – the steam condensed on the cables, and dripped down into additional vessels placed around the boiling one.
-The water that collected was fresh, not salty, and it was probably why they had survived as long as they had.
+The tree was what they called the water-creating device, and while Twiol wished it had a more exciting name, he admitted it was appropriate.
+Built from cables from the giant crossbows, long-since corroded beyond usefulness for their original purpose, it could be set above a pot of boiling seawater.
+If it was cold enough – and they mostly had the opposite problem – the steam condensed on the cables and dripped down into additional vessels placed around the boiling one.
+The water that collected was fresh, not salty, and it was probably why they survived as long as they had.